secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 ### Boundless Support

-For Boundless support, please reach out directy to our Boundless Branded Merchandise Specialist, Savanah Sporer.
+For Boundless support, please reach out directly to our Boundless Branded Merchandise Specialist, Savanah Sporer.
 For any questions or concerns, please reach out to `@krogel`.

 Savanah Sporer
 sporer@boundlessnetwork.com